-The full DCS Digital Command System is an all-encompasing network of components that brings true interactive wireless control to a model railroad.
-Users utilize their own smart device — iOS or Android — and an intutive app to run multiple tracks, hundreds of trains and control switches and accessories.
-Bi-directional communication between locomotives and the system’s WTIU WiFi Track Interface Unit makes adding and programming locomotives simple and easy.
+Today's DCS Digital Command System features an all-in-one WiFi Track Interface Unit (WTIU) that brings true interactive wireless control to a model railroad.
+Users utilize their own smart device — iOS or Android — and an intutive app to run multiple tracks, hundreds of trains and control switches and accessories using the separately sold AIU Accessory Interface Unit.
+Bi-directional communication between locomotives and the system’s WTIU makes adding and programming locomotives simple and easy.
 No more ID numbers to remember and no complex icons to decipher.
 It’s fast, it’s easy and it’s fun!

 WHAT IS COMMAND CONTROL?